mbpw/mmns-cv3d/assignment1/README.md

 on Warsaw University of Technology - Mobile Mapping and Navigation Systems speciality on the faculty of Geodesy and Cartography.

-The required program was supposed to perform Point Cloud processing including following steps:
+The program was required to perform point cloud processing including following steps:

 1) The conversion of the point cloud - LAS into the O3D format.
 2) The point cloud filtering using the statistical method - please propose input parameters.